• Skip to main content

 Tip #2: Ensure your feet are as far forward on the slippery rocks when jumping to allow a smaller area to cross to reach the other side.

-Accomplishment Reaching Waterfalls Campground
+Accomplishment: Reaching Waterfalls Campground

 Working as a Team at Camp

-• Kris in front of our tents.
+Man in front of our tents.
 We found a spot without snow to set up camp.

 Setting up Camp